 Your students will eventually need to know how to:

 - Choose a budget cycle duration (weekly, bi-weekly/by paycheck, monthly)

-- Be able to create both a one-time, occasion-based budget as well as a personal weekly/bi-weekly budget
+- Be able to create both a one-time, occasion-based budget (like with this prom budget template) as well as a personal weekly/bi-weekly budget

 - Recognize opportunity costs they’re giving up when they prioritize how they’ll use their money